 '''

+import PySimpleGUI as sg

 print=sg.Print

 for i in range(100):

 print(i)

 '''

 Just like the standard print call, EasyPrint supports the sep and end keyword arguments.
 Other names that can be used to call EasyPrint include Print, eprint, If you want to close the window, call the function EasyPrintClose.